 CBD, a cannabinoid found in the cannabis plant, is non-intoxicating and doesn’t produce a high, unlike THC, which is psychoactive (for some patients, that’s a big plus.)
 Research into CBD is ongoing, but initial studies show it to be a potentially promising treatment for a variety of ailments.
 It could be the reason behind its popularity in different forms and of the accessories (rosin press, for instance) used to get the most out of it.

 Marijuana contains over 400 chemicals, but one of the most popular is cannabidiol or CBD.
-CBD can come in the form of CBD Öl (oil), creams and capsules, and can help alleviate pain, reduce inflammation, and has even shown signs of treating some symptoms of cancer.
+The range of products available, made with CBD is innumerous.
+It can come in the form of CBD Öl (oil), creams and capsules, and can help alleviate pain, reduce inflammation, and has even shown signs of treating some symptoms of cancer.
 While the medical applications for CBD are promising, people are curious about how it might affect their drug tests.
 The main concern people have about CBD is whether or not THC will show up on drug tests.

 Is CBD something you can get if you get drug tested?